ngrion/apode/README.md

 Objects are created using:

-    ad = ApodeData(DataFrame,varx)
+    ad = ApodeData(DataFrame, income_column)

-Where varx is the name of a column in the dataframe.
+Where income_column is the name of a column in the dataframe.

 Methods that calculate indicators: